gruntwork-io/terraform-google-sql/examples/client-certificate/README.md

 This is a limitation on the concurrent writes to a CloudSQL database.
 To resolve this issue, we will create the certificate in a separate module.

-Creating the certificate while there are other operations ongoing will result in Avoiding `googleapi: Error 409: Operation failed because another operation was already in progress.`
+Creating the certificate while there are other operations ongoing will result in `googleapi: Error 409: Operation failed because another operation was already in progress.`

 ## How do you run this example?